flwyd/adventofcode/2024/cob/README.md

 (hello/world) (/) split { length 2 mod 1 eq } all?
 ```

+For interactive development, load the bootstrap file and use `cob.require` as
+above.
+When making changes to a library you can pick up changes to a file with
+`(path/to/library.ps) cob.reload`.

 ### Unit testing

 `cob/testing.ps` provides an xUnit-style test framework with